iothings/mahurat/README.md

 # mahurat
-This code will help me learn coding
+This website will provide the best mahurat for today in San Jose